-The Cathedral Small Group Ministry, as part of Christian Formation at the Cathedral of St. John, provides a holy space for community building beyond Sunday worship.
+The Cathedral Group Ministry, as part of Christian Formation at the Cathedral of St. John, provides a holy space for community building beyond Sunday worship.

 Through deep listening, prayer, and generous exploration of our faith as Christians and Episcopalians, we strive to build relationships with one another and with Christ.